 Since 2012, Empower Wyoming has been able to offer sexual assault prevention programs on the Wind River Reservation, thanks to generous funding from the Wyoming Community Foundation.

-Empower’s programs are offered free to tribal members.
+This funding allows Empower to offer it’s program free to tribal members on the Wind River Reservation.
 In addition, Empower is recruiting and training Instructors within the community to develop a Kids Ambassador program on the Reservation.

 Assault statistics for Native American women are nearly 50% higher than other demographic groups .
 A legacy of generational trauma has resulted in a community with higher-than-normal rates of PTSD, depression, substance abuse, and suicide.

 As Native tribes work to restore the healthier norms of their traditional lifestyle, Empower seeks to partner in that process.
 Our training’s help students develop confidence and a sense of self-reliance.
 Survivors of assault often find our empowerment self-defense to be an important component in their healing process.

 “American Indian women living on Indian reservations experience unique challenges that intensify the epidemic of violence against them.
 Accurate statistical data quantifying incidences of violence against women on reservations, or ‘Indian country’, is in small quantity.
 Comprehensive data on violence against women under tribal jurisdiction does not exist since no federal or Indian agency nor organization systematically collects this information”(3)